lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

         # cd /root/software
         # git clone git://github.com/zhdk/leihs.git
         # cd leihs
-        # git checkout next
+        # git checkout master

-You will be working on the "next" branch for now, the latest development code.
+You will be working on the "master" branch for now, the latest development code.

 ### Creating a new deployment recipe for your own servers